ivica-k/ivica-k.github.io/workshop/content/40-persisting-data/700-persist-finally/_index.md

 **Congratulations!** :thumbsup:

-The function seems to be working and it is writing data to our DynamoDB table.
+The function seems to be working, and it is writing data to our DynamoDB table.
 ![](/images/donor_signup_dynamo.png)

 You may add additional items by invoking the function with a different `first_name` value.
 Since DynamoDB tables are